flashbots/suave-specs/README.md

 <div class="toc">

 * For creating tables of contents, we use the [xavierguarch.auto-markdown-toc VS code extension](https://marketplace.visualstudio.com/items?itemName=xavierguarch.auto-markdown-toc) and recommend the following user setting: `"markdown-toc.depthFrom": 2`.
 However, we don't need these ToCs rendered in the documentation frontend.
-Therefore, please add the `<div class="toc"></div>` to any content that should not appear in the FE, and remove comments like `<!-- TOC -->`, as these causerendering issues.
+Therefore, please add the `<div class="toc"></div>` to any content that should not appear in the FE.

 </div>